 - CCJS 421 Principles of Digital Forensics

 - CCJS 486A Workplace Learning in Criminal Justice

-Students must complete two of the following accounting-related courses:
+Students must complete one of the following accounting-related courses:

 - ACCT 320 Fraud Detection and Deterrence